Our Mission

 The Old Wilson Schoolhouse was built in 1930.
 Originally a two-room schoolhouse, several additions were completed over the years to accommodate the growing needs of an expanding community.
 Following the school’s decommission in 1999, community members organized to save the historic building from demolition.
 Proponents for preserving the schoolhouse elected to demolish the additions and return the structure closer to the original two room design.
 Working under a $600,000 grant from the Wyoming Business Council, community members completed the renovations and established a non–profit organization to operate the facility as a community center.
 In February 2003, Teton County (owner) entered into a long-term lease agreement with the Old Wilson Schoolhouse Community Center to preserve the building and oversee all operations.
 The Teton County Historic Preservation Board has recognized the Old Wilson Schoolhouse as a prominent historic structure and is active in maintaining the historical integrity of the facility.

-Currently, the Old Wilson Schoolhouse Community Center is the home of Wilson Community Fellowship, Wilson AA meetings, the Pumpkin Patch Preschool (a privately owned business), and twice-weekly senior fitness classes in partnership with the Senior Center of Jackson Hole.
+Currently, the Old Wilson Schoolhouse Community Center is the home of Wilson Community Fellowship, Wilson AA meetings, the Pumpkin Patch Preschool, and twice-weekly senior fitness classes in partnership with the Senior Center of Jackson Hole.
 With over 1800 square feet of meeting space, a dedicated kitchen and beautiful, historic wood floors, the community center also serves as an affordable venue for private gatherings and public events.
 As Teton County evolves, the little red schoolhouse continues to be the hub where our community comes together.
 Throughout the year, thousands of local residents and visitors alike convene at the schoolhouse to celebrate birthdays and weddings, vote in elections, attend public meetings, and gather with friends at community events, including free celebrations hosted by our non-profit.

 • "I went to the Wilson School from the 2nd grade through the 8th.
 We didn't have desks.
 We would all line up on a bench and store our books and papers below.
 I remember the teachers had to go across the street to the spring to gather our drinking water."